Magic lantern: Phantasmagoria

 Phantasmagoria was a form of horror theater that used one or more magic lanterns to project frightening images, especially of ghosts.
 Showmen used rear projection, mobile or portable projectors and a variety of effects to produce convincing necromantic experiences.
 It was very popular in Europe from the late 18th century to well into the 19th century.

-It is thought that optical devices like concave mirrors and the camera obscura have been used since antiquity to fool spectators into believing they saw real gods and spirits, but it was the magician "physicist" Phylidor who created what must have been the first true phantasmagoria show.
+It is thought that optical devices like concave mirrors and the camera obscura have been used since antiquity to fool spectators into believing they saw real gods and spirits.
+The magician "physicist" Phylidor created what must have been the first true phantasmagoria show.
 He probably used mobile magic lanterns with the recently invented Argand lamp to create his successful Schröpferischen, und Cagliostoischen Geister-Erscheinungen (Schröpfer-esque and Cagiostro-esque Ghost Apparitions) in Vienna from 1790 to 1792.

 Phylidor stated that his show of perfected apparitions revealed how charlatans like Johann Georg Schröpfer and Cagliostro had fooled their audiences.
 As "Paul Filidort," he presented his Phantasmagorie in Paris From December 1792 to July 1793, probably using that term for the first time.
-As "Paul de Philipsthal," he performed Phantasmagoria shows in Britain beginning in 1801 with great success.
+As "Paul de Philipsthal," he performed Phantasmagoria shows in Britain, beginning in 1801 with great success.

-One of many showmen who were inspired by Phylidor, Etienne-Gaspard Robert became very famous with his own Fantasmagorie show in Paris from 1798 to 1803 (later performing throughout Europe and returning to Paris for a triumphant comeback in Paris in 1814).
+One of many showmen who were inspired by Phylidor, Etienne-Gaspard Robert became very famous with his own Fantasmagorie show in Paris from 1798 to 1803.
+He later performed throughout Europe and returned to Paris for a triumphant comeback in 1814.
 He patented a mobile "Fantascope" lantern in 1798.